seenthattinker/Conceptinero/government/eligible.md

 is common to all work, including scientific, [engineering](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#ngnrng) or other development, that involves SR&ED.
-And, it is recognized that in an industrial context, a "possible solution to the problem" may be considered a [hypothesis](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#hypthss), and "building and testing of a prototype" may be considered part of the [experiment](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#xprmnt) or [analysis](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#nlyss).
+And, it is recognized that in an industrial context, a *possible solution to the problem* may be considered a [hypothesis](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#hypthss), and *building and testing of a prototype* may be considered part of the [experiment](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#xprmnt) or [analysis](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#nlyss).